Inventions of the 21st Century

 200 Miles through the Mojave Desert

-The Aqueduct Water Supply System was built in the early 1900's and suffered from water leaks and penetration of natural crude oil from overlying geological deposits through the concrete of walls and ceilings.
+The Aqueduct Water Supply System was built in the early 1900's and suffered from water leaks and

-The application was provided by the staff of the "Department of Water & Power City of Los Angeles."
 The necessity to repair both external and internal sides of the aqueduct created two different shotcrete mix designs and technologies of application.

 The simplicity and efficiency of the equipment and the admixture to the shotcrete mix KALMATRON® KF-A allowed to stop leakages of water and oil without preliminary crack patching jobs, plugging of leaking holes, placing drainage pipes, et.
 With limited time per shift, it greatly economized labor expenses and construction time.